blarghmatey/podcastinit/content/episode17.md

 Category: Episodes
 Tags: software, professional, ethics

+### Summary
+In this episode we had a nice long conversation with Glyph Lefkowitz of Twisted fame about his views on the need for an established code of ethics in the software industry.
+Some of the main points that were covered include the need for maintaining a proper scope in the ongoing discussion, the responsibilities of individuals and corporations, and how any such code might compare with those employed by other professions.
+This is something that every engineer should be thinking about and the material that we cover will give you a good starting point when talking to your compatriots.

+<iframe id="audio_iframe" src="http://www.podbean.com/media/player/3vzki-57c53b?from=wp&skin=103&postId=5752123&download=1&share=1&fonts=Helvetica&auto=0" height="100" width="100%" frameborder="0" scrolling="no" data-name="pb-iframe-player"></iframe>

 ### Brief Introduction
 * Welcome to Podcast.\_\_init\_\_ the podcast about Python and the people who make it great
-* Date of recording - July 20, 2015
+* Date of recording - July 21, 2015
 * Hosts Tobias Macey and Chris Patti
-* Follow us on iTunes, Stitcher, TuneIn, Google+ and Twitter
+* Follow us on [iTunes](https://itunes.apple.com/us/podcast/podcast.-init/id981834425?mt=2&uo=6&at=&ct=), [Stitcher](http://www.stitcher.com/s?fid=64838&refid=stpr), [TuneIn](http://tunein.com/embed/follow/p726240/#), [Google+](https://plus.google.com/+Podcastinit-the-python-podcast) and [Twitter](https://twitter.com/Podcast__init__)
 * Give us feedback! (iTunes, Twitter, email, Disqus comments)
 * We donate our time to you because we love Python and its community.
 If you would like to return the favor you can send us a [donation](http://podcastinit.com/our-plans-for-your-donations.html).
 Everything that we don't spend on producing the show will be donated to the PSF to keep the community alive.
 * Overview - Interview with Firstname Lastname about Topic